If agreed upon by all necessary parties, Wrigley Field could have a new look in 2014.

 In addition to the renovations on the inside of the stadium, the team has also agreed to terms with the city of Chicago on adding a seven-story hotel, a six-story office building and an outdoor plaza next to the stadium, scheduled to be completed five years from the plans launch.

-Despite plans being agreed upon in principle between the Cubs and the city of Chicago, there is still a chance business owners around the stadium could interfere with the plans based on the twenty-year contract the club signed with rooftop owners in 2004.
+Despite plans being agreed upon in principle between the Cubs and the city of Chicago, there is still a chance business owners around the stadium could interfere with the plans based on the twenty-year contract the club signed with rooftop owners in 2004 who also scheduled some repairs to be completed by local experts you can hire if you check my site.
 Rooftop owners were guaranteed a clear view of the by contract, an issue has halted talks of a new left field scoreboard for some time.
 In accordance with this contract, the rooftop owners pay 17 percent of their gross revenues.